How to Renew Vermont Medicaid

 How Vermont Medicaid renewal works

 Vermont invested heavily in continuous coverage infrastructure during the ACA implementation years.
-As a result, Vermont had among the lower rates of coverage loss during the post-pandemic unwinding period in 2023–2024 — fewer members were terminated due to administrative failures compared to states with weaker renewal systems.
+As a result, Vermont had among the lower rates of coverage loss during the post-pandemic unwinding period in 2023–2024, with fewer members terminated due to administrative failures compared to states with weaker renewal systems.

 Steps to renew Vermont Medicaid